100Starlings/rubyblok/README.md

 # Slug: full_slug of the storyblok story
 <%= rubyblok_story_tag(slug) %>
 ```
-The name of the storyblok blok should match the rails partial, ie the `header` storyblok blok should have a corresponding `_header.html.erb` partial in the `config.component_path` directory.
-The partial is called with a `blok` local variable which contains the storyblok blok properties.
+The name of the storyblok block should match the rails partial, ie if the block is named `header`, it should have a corresponding `_header.html.erb` partial in the directory defined in `config.component_path`.
+The partial is called with a `blok` local variable which contains the storyblok block properties.

 ### rubyblok_content_tag
 It renders content of Text, TextArea, Markdown or Richtext storyblok fields.